NVTechKorea/MessageEncryptor/README.md

 # Supported Desktop OS
 Any OS with Java runtime installed are supported!
 (Windows, Mac, and all Linux distros)
-- For Windows: Download Universal
+- For Windows: Able to use either Universal and EXE version
 - For macOS: Able to use either Universal and Mac Only version (app format)
 - For Linux: Download Universal